Drink driving FAQs

 I have had a DR10 on my licence for four years after being convicted of drink driving, I understand this will expire after 11.
 I am a HGV driver and the DR10 is preventing me from getting work, is there anything I can do to get this remover early?

-I have to go to court for a drink driving offence and this will be my second conviction within the last 10 years.
+I have to go to court for a drink driving offence.
+This will be my second conviction within the last 10 years.
 Last time I was given a 12 month ban for a reading of 56mg and this time my reading is 73mg.
-I am not expecting to avoid the 3 year minimum ban but I am hugely worried about the possibility of a custodial sentence.
+What can I expect?

 I assume from the limited information in your email that you admit this offence and intend to plead guilty.
 If so you will be given credit in the form of a 1/3rd reduction in any punishment if you plead guilty at the earliest opportunity.
 That said, I'd recommend that you seek legal advice before tendering your plea.
 A road traffic lawyer would be able to look at the evidence and tell you what to do after checking, for example, whether the police have followed the correct procedures and if the breath results were taken correctly and can be relied upon.